Yawning/tor-fw-helper/README.md

 go-fw-helper is designed as a drop-in replacement for tor-fw-helper.

 Features:
- * Compatibility with tor-fw-helper, with a few exceptions.
+ * Interface compatibility with tor-fw-helper.
  * UPnP based NAT traversal.
  * NAT-PMP based NAT traversal.

-Differences between go-fw-helper and tor-fw-helper:
- * go-fw-helper's "-T" option does not write to the log file.

 Limitations:
  * NAT-PMP is only supported on Linux for now.
+ * go-fw-helper's "-T" option does not write to the log file.
  * As the helper needs to be able to receive UDP packets, the local firewall's config may need to be altered.
+ * Lease times are hardcoded to "0" for UPnP (Indefinite or 1 week/depending on the UPnP version) and 7200 seconds for NAT-PMP.
+RFC 6886 includes dire warnings about broken UPnP implementations that freak out for non-"0" lease times.

 TODO:
  * BSD and Windows NAT-PMP support.
+ * Maybe also support PCP.
+Technically everything that speaks PCP should also speak NAT-PMP, so this is relatively low priority.

 Further Reading:
  * http://www.upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.0-20080424.pdf